 "The Fed is by far the most important factor now," said Antoine Bouvet, senior rates strategist at ING.

 "There is a gap in expectations over whether the Fed will cut rates and pause or signal further easing because of a deterioration in the data."

-Most 10-year bond yields across the bloc were around two basis points lower on the day .
+In early trade, most 10-year bond yields across the bloc were around one basis point lower on the day .

 It is up 23 basis points so far in October and set for its biggest monthly jump since early 2018, largely driven by optimism that Britain will avoid a no-deal Brexit.

 That in turn has helped ease concern about the global growth outlook, pushing longer-dated 30-year bond yields back into positive territory and steepening the German yield curve.

 Still, with Brexit uncertainty likely to be replaced by election uncertainty in Britain, any selling in safe-haven bond markets would likely be limited for now, analysts said.

 Britain's parliament on Monday rejected Prime Minister Boris Johnson's third attempt to schedule a Dec.
 12 election.
 Johnson has said he will try again, by a different legislative route that would only require a simple majority.